Questfall/docs/mining/Items.md

 ### Trading for QFT

-The **higher-tier** items C, B, and A, are traded only for **QFT**.
+In the on-chain marketplace the **higher-tier** items C, B, and A, are traded for **QFT**.

-To trade higher-tier items the users need to withdraw the item on-chain as NFT and then it can be placed on sale to the marketplace for a fixed price of QFT.
+Users can place the higher-tier items on sale to the marketplace directly from the inventory for a fixed price of QFT.
+Trading on-chain does not use the character's marketplace slots and allows users to place any number of items on sale.

- By buying or placing higher-tier items on sale, the user must pay the Polygon gas fee for each transaction – when the item is withdrawn, deposited, bought, or placed for sale.
+Also, these items can be withdrawn from- and deposited into the inventory as NFTs.
+For more details about on-chain trading of items see [Marketplace](../infrastructure/marketplace.md).

 {% hint style="info" %}
-Trading on-chain does not occupy marketplace slots.
-The on-chain marketplace is like a store independent of the inventory.
+As the trading of higher-tier items happens on-chain the user must pay the polygon gas fee for each transaction.
 {% endhint %}

 ### Marketplace Rules